 - Cover or use frosted privacy film over windows or block access to rooms with windows to reduce visibility of other cats.

 Medications can also be used to reduce fear, stress, anxiety, and agitation as a secondary step.
 Aggression is a strategy cats can use when scared, so addressing the underlying scared feelings can sometimes help reduce a cat’s urge to behave aggressively.
-There are no FDA-approved medications for aggression in cats, but many options have worked well for individual cats:
+There are no FDA-approved medications for feline aggression, but many options have worked well for individual cats:

 - Feliway diffusers or spray contains a replicated cat pheromone that has been shown to reduce conflict between cats.
 These should be used where the cats spend most of their resting time.